Behaviour

 Great Spotted Woodpecker (Cambridgeshire)

 In the majority of cases, the behaviour of abnormal-looking birds has been described as being very similar to that of 'normal' individuals of the same species.
-This is interesting since there is reason to suspect that differences might be detected.
+This is interesting, as there is reason to suspect that differences might be detected.
 For example, abnormal birds might not be accepted by a potential mate or might give the wrong signals to other birds, causing communication problems.
-Despite some reports of abnormal birds being loners, sometimes even 'bullied' by others of the same or of different species, there are equivalent numbers of reports of abnormal individuals being more aggressive, apparently even dominant over others.
+Despite some reports of abnormal birds being loners, sometimes even 'bullied' by others of the same or of different species, there are equivalent numbers of reports of abnormal individuals being more aggressive, apparently even dominant over others, and plenty that behave and are treated normally.

 Perhaps the most significant behavioural effect is, in fact, in people.
 Being easily identifiable, garden bird enthusiasts often develop a special bond with abnormal-looking birds and chart their fortunes with particular interest.
 One survey participant in Birmingham, after seeing a leucistic Blackbird, commented: “Handy to have the white tail as it makes her easy to spot – children love seeing her.”
 Some birds have been described as appearing to wear “a scarf”, “an Elizabethan Ruff” or “a white helmet”.
 Other birds have had patches of white as if they “had been painting” or “rolled in flour”.
 One Blackbird was described as having “go faster stripes!”